 These programs are intended for children ages 4 and up as well as their parent/guardians.
 Younger siblings are welcome to attend at no cost with the understanding that activities may not be targeted to their age/ability and siblings must be supervised by a parent/guardian at all times.

-First (or ocassionally second) Tuesday and Wednesday.
+These programs are offered monthly.
 Each month will include activities around a different theme.
 Attend just one or sign up for them all!

 9 AM - 12 PM